esi02/SoftUni/README.md

 # SoftUni
-My SoftUni labs, excercises, homework and exams
+My SoftUni labs, excercises, homework and exams from the C# Path.

 # JS Applications
 Homework made with SoftUni Practice Server